emibrahaj/Disease-Spread-Simulation/docs/presentation_outline.md

-# Presentation Outline
+# Presentation Notes

 ## Slide 1: Title

 Parallel Disease Spread Simulation

-## Slide 2: Project Goal
+## Slide 2: What My Project Does

-The goal is to simulate how a disease spreads through a population and compare a sequential implementation with a parallel multiprocessing implementation.

-## Slide 3: Real-World Context

-Disease spread simulations are used in scientific computing and epidemiology to understand outbreak behavior, infection peaks, and recovery patterns.

-## Slide 4: Model

-The city is represented as a 2D grid.
-Each cell is one person:
+My project simulates a disease spreading through a population.
+The population is shown as a grid, and each cell is one person.

+## Slide 3: States In The Simulation

+Each person can be:

-- Healthy
+- healthy
-- Infected
+- infected
-- Recovered
+- recovered

-## Slide 5: Simulation Rules
+## Slide 4: Basic Rules

-- Healthy people can become infected if they have an infected neighbor.
+- Healthy people can become infected from nearby infected people.
-- Infected people recover after a fixed number of simulation days.
+- Infected people recover after some simulation steps.
 - Recovered people stay recovered.
-- Each step updates the whole population.
+- The simulation repeats this for many steps.

-## Slide 6: Parallel Programming Approach
+## Slide 5: Why It Is Related To Parallel Programming

+The grid has many cells, and each step repeats the same type of calculation for every cell.
+This makes it possible to divide the work between processes.

+## Slide 6: Sequential Version

+The sequential version updates the whole grid using one process.
+This is the simpler version and is used as the comparison point.

+## Slide 7: Parallel Version

 The parallel version splits the grid into row chunks.
-Each process updates one chunk at the same time.
-After all processes finish, the main process combines the chunks into the next grid.
+Each process updates one chunk, and then the main process combines the results.

-## Slide 7: Why Parallelism Helps

-Each cell update mostly depends on the previous grid state, so many cells can be processed independently.
-Larger grids create more work, which makes parallel processing more useful.

-## Slide 8: Files Implemented
+## Slide 8: Files I Worked On

-- `main.py`: command-line runner
+- `main.py`
-- `src/sequential_simulation.py`: sequential version
+- `src/sequential_simulation.py`
-- `src/parallel_simulation.py`: multiprocessing version
+- `src/parallel_simulation.py`
-- `src/performance.py`: timing tests
+- `src/performance.py`
-- `src/visualization.py`: charts
+- `src/visualization.py`
-- `tests/test_simulation.py`: correctness tests
+- `tests/test_simulation.py`

 ## Slide 9: Results

-The process comparison experiment showed that using more processes reduced runtime on the test machine:
+In the process comparison experiment, using more processes reduced the running time:

 - 1 process: about 3.0 seconds
 - 2 processes: about 1.7 seconds